crowdtap/ruby/README.md

     1. Performing operations on records as the result of a request is business logic and belongs outside of the controller.
     2. Preparing a view model for the response is presentation logic and belongs outside of the controller.
-    3. When making changes to a controller, try to extract as much complexity as possible into other entities, such as services, helper objects, and models.
+    3. When making changes to a controller, extract as much complexity as possible into other entities, such as services, helper objects, and models.
       1. This makes it easier to separate and test various types of logic and write reusable code.

     ```ruby